Sight vs. Vision:

 - The brain and body evolve together.

-- For example, myopia (short-sightedness) isn’t simply due to an eye growing too long, as some optometrists will make your believe.
-This is far from the truth and evidence based mopia control guidelines recommend at least two hours of outdoor time, supported by statistics from countries like Taiwan, where indoor lifestyles contribute to higher rates of myopia.
+- For example, myopia (short-sightedness) isn’t simply due to an eye growing too long, as some optometrists will make you believe.
+This is far from the truth and evidence-based myopia control guidelines recommend at least two hours of outdoor time, supported by statistics from countries like Taiwan, where indoor lifestyles contribute to higher rates of myopia.

 - Yes, genetics play a role in myopia, but epigenetic factors can mitigate it.

 - For example, a child may become myopic not because of their genes but due to NEGATIVE BEHAVIOURAL changes.
 Perhaps a year or two earlier, they were gifted a new iPhone, PlayStation, or Xbox (even Wii Sports).
 If you want to play tennis, play real tennis; where your mind and body use vision to learn to judge the ball's speed, the required force to hit it, and the timing.
-Instead of a limp arm that causes the ball the kick-off up in the air because you misjudged any of the above factors.
+Instead of a loose arm that causes the ball off course because you misjudged any of the above factors.
 Therefore, virtual play is far inferior in sensory and motor experience.

 The Impact of Screen Time

 - A child previously engaged in outdoor play may become sedentary, addicted to screens, and socially withdrawn.
-This can lead to myopia, as prolonged screen use in poor posture alters eye growth.
+This can lead to myopia, as prolonged screen use in poor posture alters eye shape.

 - Screen time rewires the brain for short bursts of focus, impairing longer attention spans that are critical for classroom success.
-The child, though intelligent, may struggle to sit still in class, loses interest in education.
+The child, though intelligent, may struggle to sit still in class, and lose interest in education.

 - Exposure to inappropriate or insufficient knowledge further hampers development.
 For example, premature exposure to violence shapes the brain differently than discovering physical fitness passions that may lead to a career in boxing or martial arts.
-This also applies to abundance of inferior knowledge levels and lack of age appropriate knowledge.
+This also applies to an abundance of inferior knowledge levels and a lack of age-appropriate knowledge.
 A child staring at a screen misses age-appropriate learning and valuable real-world exposure.

 Limitations of Regular Eye Tests

 - Some optometrists will claim to be performing children's eye tests.
-As an informed parent, I urge you to show them the table at the top of the page and confirm they will be performing testing that assess most of the aspects of vision listed in the table as age appropriate.
-If not, it might be worth finding someone who does so can get a complete understanding of their visual system's performance.
+As an informed parent, I urge you to show them the table at the top of the page and confirm they will be performing testing that assesses the complete range vision tests listed in the table as age-appropriate.
+If not, it might be worth finding someone who does to get a full understanding of the child's visual system's performance.

 - Many patients are unaware of better options for myopia control because their optometrist doesn’t discuss these alternatives.